Overview

 La Costa

-This coastal region along the Pacific Ocean on the west of the country is varied in composition, including jungle, mangrove forests, white sand beaches, fishing villages, and cities, such as Guayaquil which is also Ecuador's primary port.
-La Costa enjoys a cool sea mist from June to November, but overall a mild climate.
+This coastal region along the Pacific Ocean on the west of the country is varied in composition, including jungle, mangrove forests, white sand beaches, fishing villages, and cities, such as Guayaquil, which is also Ecuador's primary port.
+La Costa enjoys a cool sea mist from June to November, but overall, it has a mild climate.

 La Sierra

-La Sierra is situated in the Andes, and it is comprised of active volcanoes, crater lakes, hot springs, cloud forests and moorland.
-There are two major chains of the Andes: the Cordilla Occidental and the Cordilla Oriental, in the valleys of which are grown wheat, corn, barley and quinoa.
-This part of Ecuador draws in more tourist than any other, with a wealth of outdoors activities available.
-There are heavier rainfalls from October to May, and it is dryer from June to September.
+La Sierra is situated in the Andes, and it is comprised of active volcanoes, crater lakes, hot springs, cloud forests, and moorland.
+There are two major chains of the Andes: the Cordillera Occidental and the Cordillera Oriental, in the valleys of which wheat, corn, barley, and quinoa are grown.
+This part of Ecuador draws in more tourists than any other, with a wealth of outdoor activities available.
+There is heavier rainfall from October to May, and it is drier from June to September.

 La Oriente